Bad Cat: Plot

-A crass and short-tempered tabby cat named Shero who, after being owned by a man named Tank, sends his associates Rifki the seagull and Riza the rat to obtain liquor for a barbecue that night.
-Another cat, Blackie, informs Shero of an attractive Siamese cat named Princess in a nearby apartment.
-When Princess's cartoonist owner leaves for work, Shero and Blackie sneak into the apartment to seduce her, but this leads to a series of accidents which results in Princess's death from a panic.
-The cartoonist returns home to find Princess, who is dead and furiously attacks Shero and Blackie.
-Blackie is killed, and Shero engages the cartoonist in a fight that results in the cartoonist's death when they both tumble out the window.
-On his way back home, Shero meets a kitty named Taco, who claims to be Shero's illegitimate son.
-Shero rejects Taco and goes to steal some fish from Hazel, Tank's landlady.
-Hazel retaliates by threatening Tank with eviction unless he can cover months of unpaid rent by the next day.
-An angered Tank ejects Shero from his home and blocks every possible entrance.
+Shero is a crass and short-tempered tabby cat, owned by a man named Tank.
+He sends his associates, Rifki the seagull and Riza the rat to obtain liquor for a barbecue that night.
+Another cat, Blackie, informs Shero about an attractive Siamese cat named Princess in a nearby apartment.
+When Princess's cartoonist owner leaves for work, Shero and Blackie sneak into the apartment to seduce her.
+Princess panics, triggering a series of accidents that lead to her death.
+The cartoonist returns home, finds Princess dead, and furiously attacks Shero and Blackie.
+Blackie is killed while Shero fights the cartoonist, and they both tumble out the window, resulting in the cartoonist's death.
+On his way back home, Shero meets a kitten named Taco, who claims to be Shero's illegitimate son.
+Shero rejects Taco and goes to steal fish from Hazel, Tank's landlady.
+She threatens Tank with eviction unless he can cover months of unpaid rent by the next day.
+Enraged, Tank ejects Shero from his home and blocks every possible entrance.
 While smoking and sulking, Shero witnesses a beautiful Angora cat named Misscat being harassed by a pair of dogs and rescues her by beating her assailants.
 Shero attempts to seduce Misscat but is turned down and told to meet her again on the same rooftop that night.
 Meanwhile, the brainless cadaver of the cartoonist is revived by an ambulance defibrillator.
-The cartoonist hijacks the ambulance and begins a vengeful search for Shero.
+The cartoonist hijacks the ambulance and begins hunting for Shero.